-First Essay Assignment - Due Date: October 9th Minimum Length: 1200 words
+First Essay Assignment

+Due Date: October 9th Minimum Length: 1200 words

-Select any of the articles in the Selling Sex text that are not assigned for class discussion.
+Select any of the articles in the Course Pak Handout.
 Write a sociological, critical commentary on the position of the author(s).
-This means far more than just summarizing the details of the article.
-What might be left unsaid or unconsidered?
+This means far more than just summarizing the details of the article, and even out class discussions.
+Go beyond what might have been stated, think about approaches and aspects not amplified already.
+What was left unsaid or unconsidered?
 How well does the article articulate its logic and thread of argument development?
 No research or referencing is necessary for this assignment.
 However, be aware that our strong inclination is to offer an opinion on whether some behaviour is or is not sexually deviant, psychologically abnormal, or morally repugnant.
 This course explores the types of logic, theories, and sociocultural experiences of sexuality, and this should be evident in how you address the specific details and implications of the article you choose.
 When reading it may be easier for us to identify bits of a published piece rather than understand its overall purpose and how successfully it communicated this purpose.
 Aim for comprehension on both levels.
 Opinions are valuable in this case only if they can be incorporated into a rigorous discussion of ideas.

-Midterm Essay or Project - Due Date: November 27th.
+Midterm Essay or Project

+Due Date: November 27th.
 Minimum Length: 1600 words

-Select a topic within the field of sexuality that has global/international relevance.
+Choose a topic within the field of sexuality that has global/international meanings and implications.
 The possibilities are extensive but try to avoid the obvious ones.
 All are acceptable but many areas in Sexuality Studies don't receive media exposure.
-This might address a proposed change in law or policy; you might detect a gap between what we are taught about sexuality and what our culture demands of us sexually, and want to investigate this; perhaps you have traveled to another society and became intrigued by cross-cultural similarities or differences, and you want to follow the intrigue further.
+You can examine a proposed change in law or policy; you might detect a gap between what we are taught about sexuality and what our culture demands of us sexually, and want to investigate this; perhaps you have traveled to another society and became intrigued by cross-cultural similarities or differences, and you want to follow the intrigue further.
 For all the possibilities critical analysis is emphasized here, using your own and others' ideas.
 Do not write just a descriptive or summarizing report.
-Explain why these ideas perplex and/or persuade you.
+Explain why these ideas perplex, unsettle, reassure, or persuade you.
 Setting up your essay as a debate can help you structure this assignment because it can clarify questions that will help you probe the topic.
 If you favour a project, you and I must discuss your suggestion before moving ahead with the work.
 They cover a range of possibilities.
 In the past people have written short stories or a collection of poems; or created something of an artistic nature, such as sculptures, paintings, etc. One individual created a short film, another person a choreographed dance.
 Projects must be accompanied by a written component, but not one as minimally long as an essay

 Please note: This assignment requires research.
-In-text and Works Cited citations must be in Chicago Style, author-date approach.
-Three academic research sources are mandatory.
+In-text and Works Cited citations must be in MLA Style, Three academic research sources are mandatory.
 More than 3 are welcome.
 This means more than pulling a sentence out of a book and quoting it in the essay.
 You must read fully each source and explain its logic and applicability.
 I will know this by how you incorporate it into your analysis.
 Not following these will cause a mark reduction.
 Projects are also evaluated by other faculty appropriate to the kind of work you submit to me.

-Final Exam - Essay or Project Due Date: TBA Minimum Length: 1000 words
+Final Exam - Essay or Project

+Due Date: TBA Minimum Length: 1000 words